Exit Project: Innovations in music publishing formats

 EXIT project are innovators in music publishing formats.
 In October 2012 the band's release LiveSplashes became the first in the world music album to be published in 3plet format.
 Before that in 2008, EXIT project presented their third album as a multimedia playcast – a synthesis of music, visual art and poetry: thus the music is perceived straight from the screen/speakers as a part of a holistic mix of multimedia art comprising sound + image + word.
-Thus internet is used as a full-scale environment for publishing music, not a mere vehicle to deliver audio files for the listener to download.

 Before the debut in 3plet format there was a similar effort: a release for iPhone – Appbum (APPlication alBUM) – a new format of publishing music, a smart combination of iPhone application and music album.
-The release is available for free.
-The author of the idea for such appbum release is band's manager Valery Mifodovsky.

 Live Show program

 In spring 2010 the band started working on a new live program – Color Splashes – which is a mix of contemporary Nu Jazz and Electronic music.
 As some critics, as well as the musicians, admit this is the brightest and most colorful live show the band has ever produced.
 The on-stage line-up consists of Oleg Smirnov (Programming, Bass, Guitars), Vladimir 'BIG' Glushko (drums), Maria Logofet (violin), Anastasia Boguslavskaya (alto sax), Oleg Mariakhin (baritone sax, trumpet), Jon Kukaryamba (percussion, vocals, effects) and band's live soundman – Nikita Filippov.
 The band is now performing shows in clubs and at festivals.
 The touring line-up however is usually reduced to 4–5 musicians on stage.

 The concert debut of this program was released in 2012 as a 4-track concert EP "LiveSplashes" on a CD and in a 3plet format.
 The release received numerous acknowledgements and reviews around Russia and the USA.

 The current touring band consists of 5 musicians on stage and a live sound engineer.
 The current live show program, as well as reviews, videos and music etc. is available at band's official website.

-The band released the studio version of "COLOR SPLASHES" in late 2015.
-The release was presented at a big solo performance in Moscow Central House of Artists 19 September 2014.